McSpider/IRCBot/README.md

 Objective C IRCBot
 ==================

-A IRC Bot written mainly in Objective C.
+An IRC Bot written mainly in Objective C.
 Still needs lots of changes to make it function but I'm getting there.